13hannes11/toolbox-tuner/README.md

 ### Traditional Compilation

-1. This project is built with `Relm4`, therefore, the pre-requisits for gtk4 need to be installed.
+1. This project is built with `Relm4`, therefore, the pre-requisites for gtk4 need to be installed.
 Follow the [gtk4-rs book's](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation_linux.html) installation instructions.
 2. Compile with:
     * `cargo build` or
     * `cargo run`